How to Correct Form I-9 & Other I-9 FAQs

 Form I-9, the method of employment eligibility verification required of employers in the United States, is a U.S. Citizenship and Immigration Services (USCIS) document that must be completed for all employees within your organization.
 I-9s are used to verify the identity and employment authorization of individuals hired in the United States.

-Upon first glance, completing an I-9 appears straightforward and simple; in reality, there are an abundance of potential mistakes to be made, and they could end up costing your company thousands.
-In an effort to prevent such mistakes, the USCIS developed a handbook, the M-247, which can also be used as a guide for correcting old I-9s.
+Upon first glance, completing an I-9 appears straightforward and simple.
+In reality, there is an abundance of potential mistakes to be made that could cost your company thousands.
+In an effort to prevent such mistakes, the USCIS developed a handbook, the M-274, which is updated periodically and can be used as a guide for correcting old I-9s.
 In addition to the USCIS, the Department of Homeland Security (DHS) and the U.S. Immigration and Customs Enforcement (ICE) play significant roles in the rules and maintenance of Form I-9s.

 Most often, employers struggle to know how to correct I-9s without incurring additional fines.
-We’ve also compiled a list of frequently asked questions regarding I-9 correction that may help.
+In this article, we’ll give you some tips that may mitigate the risk of getting fined for I-9 mistakes.
+We’ve also compiled a list of frequently asked questions regarding I-9 correction that we have answers to.

 How much does a single mistake cost in fines, on average?